muffinista/mailchimp-api-ruby/README.md

 You can have a look [here][4] (mailchimp documentation), how you can get the API-KEY.

 Now there are multiple things that you can do from mailchimp-api.
-I am metioning the basic's that used commonly.
+I am mentioning the basic's that used commonly.

 Now create the List at mailchimp and get the listId [here][5] you go, you can create the list and get the listId.